jolieching/jolieching.github.io/projects/kaleo.md

 As the web director of Ka Leo O Hawai'i, I have many responsibilites.
 Some examples of my everyday tasks include covering daily news, improving the user interface and experience of the <a href="https://manoanow.org/kaleo/">Ka Leo Website</a> through the BLOX Content Management System, editing news drafts, and posting and designing web articles.
 Though I have only been in this position for less than a year, I have already been challenged to improve my communication and time management skills to become a more effective leader.

-One of Ka Leo's everyday struggles is finding reporters to write articles for the web (we are constantly understaffed).
-First and foremost, it is my job to keep the website updated with daily content on the happenings of anything UH Manoa.
-As one can imagine, this is a lot of ground for one person to cover.
-Because of this, I implemented the web PLAIO system in which writers and editors will have to sign up to do a weekly web article in each department: news, features, opinions, sports.
+To illustrate this, one of Ka Leo's everyday struggles is finding reporters to write articles for the web (we are constantly understaffed).
+The responsibility of maintaining the website falls entirely on me so when I first took up the position, I would write the majority of the web articles we posted to the site.
+As one can imagine, this is a lot of ground for one person to cover and I realized I wouldn't be able to keep the pace up during the school year.
+Because of this, I implemented the web's PLAIO system in which writers and editors sign up to do a weekly web article in each department: news, features, opinions, sports.
 In this way, I could get at least five web articles scheduled for a week in addition to our regular print edition.
 It was organizational changes like this that contributed to the development of a more active website.